wp-plugins/si-contact-form/trunk/readme.txt

 1. Some web hosts do not allow PHP to send E-mail unless the "From:" E-mail address is on the same web domain as your web site.
 And they require it to be a real address on that domain, or mail will NOT SEND!
 (They do this to help prevent spam.)
 If your contact form does not send any E-mail, then set this to a real E-mail address on the SAME domain as your web site as a possible fix.
 After setting the from address; if your form still does not send any E-mail, also find this setting: "Send E-mail function:", try setting it to "geekMail" or "PHP", then test from the contact form again.
 In some cases, this will resolve the problem.

 2. Use the E-mail test feature at the bottom of the settings page, if you are not receiving mail, try it.
 It might display troubleshooting information.

+= I am not receiving attachments with the mail even though the message says it is attached. =

+Do you use MailPress plugin?
+Do this: On the contact form settings page find this setting: "Send E-mail function:", try setting it to "geekMail".
+Then test the attachment again.

 = I need more than 4 contact forms, how do I increase the number of forms available? =